-Palm Sunday in most Christian Churches involves the distribution of palms and a commemoration of Jesus' entry in Jerusalem amidst shouts of Hosanna.
-But what is the meaning of his ride into Jerusalem on the back of a donkey?
+Palm Sunday in most Christian Churches involves the distribution of palms and a commemoration of Jesus’s triumphal entry into Jerusalem amidst shouts of Hosanna.
+But what is the meaning of his decision to ride into Jerusalem on the back of a donkey?
+It has everything to do with true victory being a victory of humility.

 After driving out demons, healing the sick, and raising the dead, it was time for the King of Kings to enter the Holy City.
 But to do so, he rode not on the back of a warhorse, but a donkey.
 His companions accompanied him brandishing not swords, but palm branches.
 The monument to his victory, erected a week later, was not an arch, but a crucifix.